AgnostiqHQ/covalent/doc/source/tutorials/qiskit_hybrid_neural_network/source.rst

 Training a Quantum-Classical Neural Network with Covalent as Qiskit Runtime
 ***************************************************************************

-The script below uses Covalent to train a neural network model that classifies images of dogs and cats.
-It uses GPU's via AWS Batch and QPU's via IBM Quantum.
+The script below trains a hybrid neural network model that classifies images of dogs and cats.

-To run the script, install the relevant requirements
+To run the script, install the relevant requirements:

 .. code-block:: bash
+    :caption: command to install script requirements
     pip install -r ./requirements.txt

+Below, Covalent is used to access GPU's via AWS Batch and QPU's via IBM Quantum.

 .. code-block:: python
     :caption: Covalent implementation of the hybrid neutral network